 Bound scripts can customize Google Sheets, Docs, and Forms by adding custom menus and dialog boxes or sidebars.
 Keep in mind, however, that a script can only interact with the user interface for the current instance of an open file.
 That is, a script bound to one document cannot affect the user interface of another document.

-Add-ons run inside Google Sheets, Docs, and Forms.
+Add-ons run inside Gmail, Google Sheets, Docs, Slides, and Forms.
 If you've developed a bound or standalone script and want to share it with the world, Apps Script lets you publish your script as an add-on so other users can install it from the add-on store.

 Bound scripts can use simple triggers